lgbt-foundation/whitepaper/whitepaper.md

 Hornet is the initiator and a founding member of the LGBT Foundation.
 We are in the process of selecting other launch partners from the LGBT community, who are interested to implement the LGBT Token into their business.
 Furthermore, we are building a roster of opinion leaders in the LGBT and cryptocurrency communities to advise the founders on this project and endorse its mission and the proposed implementation.

-> **The Foundation invites everyone to contribute to the project**
+> **The Foundation invites everyone to support the project**

 The Foundation invites everyone to support to the project and specifically invites and financially supports launch partners who can help jumpstart the LGBT Token and the resulting economy.
-Such partners may be mobile apps, online services or traditional offline, brick-and-mortar businesses like stores or event locations, large brands or individual providers.
+Such partners may be mobile apps, online services or traditional offline, bricks and mortar businesses like stores or event locations, large brands or individual providers.
 Everyone is invited as long as they support to the mission of equal rights and acceptance for the LGBT community and the proposed self-governance.

 ### Hornet - Gay Social Network